-The rate of return on the actuarial value of assets was 11.5%, which is higher than the 7.5% investment return assumption for FY 2021.
-As a result, there was an experience gain on assets of \$7.9 million.
-As a result of the combined impact of the favorable investment experience for FY 2021 and the scheduled recognition of deferred investment gains and losses, the net deferred investment loss of \$6.4 million in last year's valuation is now a net deferred investment gain of \$28.0 million in the current valuation (market value exceeds actuarial value of assets).
+Due to the smoothing of actual investment experience over the last five years, the rate of return on the actuarial value of assets was 7.8%, which is higher than the investment return assumption for FY 2022 of 7.3%.
+As a result, there was an experience gain on assets of \$1.1 million.
+As a result of the combined impact of the unfavorable investment experience for FY 2022 and the scheduled recognition of deferred investment gains and losses, the net deferred investment gain of \$28.0 million in last year's valuation is now a net deferred investment loss of \$8.9 million in the current valuation (actuarial value exceeds market value of assets).
 Please see Section 3 of this report for more detailed information on the market and actuarial value of assets.

-The rate of return of the actuarial value of assets has been less volatile than the market value return, illustrating the benefits of using an asset smoothing method.
+The rate of return of the actuarial value of assets has been less volatile than the market value return, illustrating the benefit of using an asset smoothing method.